2024 Market Hours

 Other New Initiatives

-• New Event - Ticketed fundraising event prior to opening day to replace former VIP event - “Wundernacht: Market Magic with a Purpose” to raise money for future cultural exchange programs between Germany and America is added with great success.
+• New Event - A ticketed fundraising event, “Wundernacht: Market Magic with a Purpose," is held before opening day and replaces the former VIP event to raise money for future cultural exchange programs between Germany and America.
+It is added with great success.

 • New Drink - Feuerzangenbowle, a flaming rum punch cocktail, and spiked drinks on-site are offered for the first time at the Market.
-It’s believed the Carmel Christkindlmarkt was the first event in the U.S. to offer this traditional German drink served in this manner, enhancing the festival’s authenticity.
+It is believed that Carmel Christkindlmarkt was the first event in the U.S. to offer this traditional German drink served in this manner, enhancing the festival’s authenticity.

 • New Hut - Since the expansion of the Werkstatt program in 2022, visitors have expressed interest in purchasing mementos from their time spent with the visiting artisans in the Werkstatt.
 In 2024, CCI staff opened a gift shop, the Werkstatt Souvenirs Hut, next to the Werkstatt to provide cultural information and meaningful items from visiting artisans.
 The feedback from visitors and artisans was outstanding, and visitors purchased 2,417 pieces of artwork from Werkstatt artisans and partners.